Welcome to Up Next

-with Elizabeth Morrison
+Program Notes with Elizabeth Morrison

-where you will find notes about ECMS’ upcoming concert.
-For more about the music, the composers and musicians, and recordings to get acquainted with the music, join Elizabeth Morrison at Live&Local, an OLLI Special Interest Group devoted to live classical music in Humboldt County.
+your spot for notes about ECMS’ next concert.
+For even more about the music, the composers and musicians, and to preview recordings, join Elizabeth Morrison at Live&Local, an OLLI Special Interest Group devoted to live classical music in Humboldt County.

-Sept 10, 2022 | 7:30 pm
+October 29, 2022 | 7:30 pm

 Calvary Lutheran Church, Eureka